The ways in which social media can positively impact your website’s organic rankings

 A good idea would be to add the keyword strategy that you are using for your website into your social media messages.
 Do not craft your tweets with unnecessary keyword stuffing, but give them a natural look.
 By adding your relevant keywords to your social content, you can increase the reach of your messages.

-As discussed, it is clear that social media is vital for your SEO strategy, although it may not affect directly your rankings.
+As discussed, it is clear that social media is vital for your SEO and overall digital marketing strategy, although it may not affect directly your rankings.
 Moreover, social media channels will give more visibility to your brand, gaining more traction and organic traffic.
 Keep this in mind when designing your digital marketing strategy!